Vlad-Pischaeff/event-emitter-adv/Readme.md

-# event-emitter-plus
+# event-emitter-adv

 > A powerful, typed, and flexible EventEmitter for TypeScript and JavaScript.

-`event-emitter-plus` is an advanced event system with:
+`event-emitter-adv` is an advanced event system with:
 - Prioritized listeners (via `weight`)
 - One-time listeners
 - Context binding (`this`)